 - Place your plant in a bright spot but out of direct sunlight.
 Too much sun can scorch the leaves.

 - Water your plant when the top inch of soil is dry.
-Be sure to drainage holes in the pot so that the roots don’t become waterlogged.
+Be sure to drain holes in the pot so the roots don’t become waterlogged.

 - Fiddle Leaf Figs enjoy high humidity levels.
 Increase humidity if you live in a dry climate.

 - Feed fiddle fig plant every month or so with a balanced fertilizer for fiddle figs.

 The Peace lily is a beautiful flowering plant prized for its lush foliage and vibrant flowers.